glendawei/database_project/README.md

    Perform transfers, payments, and receipts.
 - **Branch Inquiry**:
    Access branch details (ID, address, phone, hours).
 -  **Loan Application**:
-   Apply for loans with terms set by the bank.
+   Apply for loans with terms set by the bank and approved loans.
 -  **Credit Card Application**:
    Request multiple cards; type chosen by user, others set by the bank.
 - **Repayment**: